ankitects/anki/docs/new-platform.md

 build --action_env=PYTHON_SITE_PACKAGES=/path/to/site-packages
 ```

-- Anki uses the Python 'orjson' module.
-If it's not available on your system,
+- Anki uses the Python 'orjson' module to speed up DB access.
+If you're on a
-  you will need to [patch it out](https://github.com/ankitects/anki/pull/752#issuecomment-748861582), and remove references to it in the build scripts.
+  platform that can not build orjson, you can remove it from
+  pip/requirements.txt to skip it during running/building, but DB operations
+  will be slower.

+  The py_wheel() rule in pylib/anki/BUILD.bazel adds an orjson requirement to
+  the generated Anki wheel on x86_64.
+If you have removed orjson, you'll want to
+  remove that line.
+If you have successfully built orjson for another platform,
+  you'll want to adjust that line to include your platform.

 ## Rust